daniel-grabczewski/daniel-grabczewski.github.io/_projects/bargain-alert.md

   exact preferences.
 With features that go beyond TradeMe''s native services, Bargain Alert ensures users never miss a deal by offering unmatched flexibility, speed, and precision in managing their search criteria.
-Whether you''re a casual bargain hunter or a seasoned deal enthusiast, Bargain Alert is your ultimate tool for securing the best deals—on the go, any time, anywhere.
+Whether you''re a casual bargain searcher or a seasoned deal enthusiast, Bargain Alert is your ultimate tool for securing the best deals—on the go, any time, anywhere.

   '
 technologies: